zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ```
 #### MySQL Server and Workbench

-I followed this youtube video: https://youtu.be/u96rVINbAUI?si=t1cNbG8Pj5KcZKsi
+I followed this YouTube video: https://youtu.be/u96rVINbAUI?si=t1cNbG8Pj5KcZKsi

 ## Analysis

-The OW begins with the IIS Web logs, but doesn't tell you the file name.
+The OW begins with the IIS Web logs but doesn't tell you the file name.

 Path to file: iliketo.zip\Triage\uploads\auto\C%3A\inetpub\logs\LogFiles\W3SVC2\u_ex230712.log